Madelene/100-days-of-code/log.md

 each object!
 She opened my eyes to doing it in an efficient way.
 - I wrote a complicated Python function that called another function, in order to retrieve a certain id, and then grabbed all of those ids, popped them into a list, iterated through that list, and popped each id into a GET request/url.
-Running into a few errors (Unhandled data type), but it was neat to see that function "work" in the console.

 **Thoughts:**
 - Even though yesterday was frustrating, it feels so good to be unblocked and carry on being